-In 2017, the California Supreme Court recognized that "the Legislature did not intend to categorically exclude independent contractors from the scope of section 1090" in its language applying the prohibition to "public officers and employees."
+In 2017, the California Supreme Court recognized "the Legislature did not intend to categorically exclude independent contractors from the scope of section 1090" in its language applying the prohibition to "public officers and employees."
 (People v.
 Superior Court (Sahlolbei) (2017) 3 Cal.5th 230, 238.)
-The Court held that Section 1090 applies to those independent contractors who are "entrusted with 'transact[ing] on behalf of the Government."
+In this opinion, the Court held that Section 1090 applies to those independent contractors who are "entrusted with 'transact[ing] on behalf of the Government."
 (Id. at p.
 240, emphasis added, quoting Stigall, supra, 58 Cal.2d at p.
 570.)
-The Sahlolbei Court explained:
+On this issue, the Sahlolbei Court explained: